Echo Resources (ASX:EAR) is a gold developer with it's operations based in Western Australia.

 The Yandal project in it's current incarnation, is projected to produce around 95,000 ounces per annum.
 This equates to over 10% of NST projected forward production from it's various mines.
 With NST current capitalised at over $5 billion, this implies a value of around $500 million for EAR once the project is in production; and if the market attributes a multiple similar to NST which is unlikely for the company on a stand alone basis.
 If NST were to acquire EAR, this becomes more likely as the acquisition would materially improve NST's company wide production metrics, as well as consolidating a large portion of the area around it's flagship Jundee mine and securing the valuable infrastructure and existing gold resources held by EAR.
 The Bronzewing Processing Hub has a lot strategic value and when functional will open up a lot of stranded deposits within the area.
 This asset will still have value at the end of the life of mine as it's likely to be able to generate ongoing income via 3rd party tolling agreements; as well as being able to scale up in size.

-EAR also possess around $65 million of carry forward tax losses that can be recouped before paying tax; which implies profits of around $215 million can be earned (not including depreciation) before becoming liable for tax.
+EAR also possess around $65 million of carry forward tax losses that can be recouped before paying tax.
 This fact makes EAR an attractive candidate for a corporate acquisition.
 We also note the commonalities between the CEO's of the two companies.
 Both have studied and worked at different times, at the same educational institutes and the same companies.
 Both have operational mining backgrounds and we regard the existing EAR team as a good cultural fit for NST so attractive as a bolt on acquisition.

 We note that EAR fulfills almost all of NST's stated acquisition criteria and we note that other transactions in the gold sector in recent times have been for higher prices per ounce of gold equivalent than EAR is currently valued by the market.
 It is our opinion that EAR shareholders could achieve significant upside at the current price, in a relatively short period of time.